• Skip to primary navigation

 Instructions

-• Melt the butter in the microwave for around 40 secs or until fully melted.
-Pour the melted butter onto the biscuits, add the sugar and mix them all together.
+• To crush the digestive biscuits, add them to a food bag and and roll over them with a rolling pin.
+You can also do this in a food processor.
+Melt the butter in the microwave for around 40 seconds or until fully melted.
+Pour the melted butter onto the biscuits and add the sugar then mix them all together.

 • Evenly distribute the biscuit base between the 4 jars and then press the biscuit into the jars using the back of a spoon.
 Cover the jars with cling film and place the jars in the fridge while you make the filling.

 • Gently fold the whipped cream into the cream cheese filling and then remove the jars from the fridge.
 Transfer the cream cheese filling to the jars and spread the filling using a palette knife.
-You can also use the back of a spoon.
-Place the jars back in the fridge to set for 1 – 2 hours then they are ready to eat.
-Before serving, drizzle with salted caramel and sprinkle some crushed digestives on top.
+Drizzle with salted caramel and sprinkle some crushed digestives on top.
+Place the jars back in the fridge to set for a minimum of 2 hours then serve.

 More Sweet Treats